-FOLDER REPEAT - This feature, when activated, replays all the files in the selected folder in the order they are compressed in MP3 or WMA.
-To activate folder repeat mode, select the folder repeat mode from the menu items.
+In MP3 or WMA mode REPEAT ONE FLD - This feature. when activated, replays all the files on the selected folder in the order they are compressed in MP3 or WMA.
+To activate folder repeat mode, select REPEAT ONE FLD from the menu items.
 You will see F-REPEAT in the display.
 The system continuously replays the current folder.
-Select the normal play mode to turn it off.
-Selecting a different folder with the FOLDER bar (CATEGORY bar on models with XM Satellite Radio) also turns off the repeat feature.
+Select normal play to turn it off.
+Selecting a different folder with the FOLDER bar (CATEGORY bar on models with XM Radio) also turns off the repeat feature.

-DISC REPEAT - This feature continuously replays the current disc.
-To activate disc repeat, select the disc repeat mode from the menu items.
+REPEAT DISC - This feature continuously replays the current disc.
+To activate disc repeat, select REPEAT DISC from the menu items.
 You will see D-REPEAT in the display.
-Select the normal play mode to turn it off.
+Select normal play to turn it off.